thegetty/living-matter/content/about.md

 {{< /q-class >}}

 Front cover: Adrián Villar Rojas (Argentinian, b.
 1980), from the series *The Theater of Disappearance (XIII)*, 2015–18 (detail).
 Organic, inorganic, and human- and machine-made matter, 381 × 312.4 × 243.8 cm.
-Collection of The Bass Museum of Art, Miami Beach, Florida. © Adrián Villar Rojas.
+Collection of The Bass. © Adrián Villar Rojas.
 Installation view, Geffen Contemporary at MOCA, Los Angeles, 2017.
 Studio Michel Zabé, courtesy the artist, Marian Goodman Gallery, New York / Paris / London; kurimanzutto, Mexico City; and The Geffen Contemporary at MOCA

 ## Getty Conservation Institute